sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 ## mosaic-X5 GNSS Receiver
-The centerpiece of the mosaic-X5 GNSS Flex module, is the [mosaic-X5 module](./assets/component_documentation/mosaic_hardware_manual_v1.11.0.pdf) from [Septentrio](https://www.septentrio.com/en).
+The centerpiece of the mosaic-X5 GNSS Flex module, is the [mosaic-X5 GNSS receiver](./assets/component_documentation/mosaic_hardware_manual_v1.11.0.pdf) from [Septentrio](https://www.septentrio.com/en).
 Their mosaic modules are low-power, multi-band, multi-constellation GNSS receivers capable of delivering centimeter-level precision at high update rates.
 The modules also feature Septentrio's unique [AIM+ technology](https://www.septentrio.com/en/learn-more/advanced-positioning-technology/aim-resilient-and-secure-gnss/gps-receivers) for interference mitigation and anti-spoofing, which ensures their best-in-class reliability and scalable position accuracy.

 <div class="grid cards" markdown>